Welcome to Battle College

 - And more - Poke around and you'll find lots of useful information.

 Who writes Battle College?

 You do.
 Nobody takes responsibility for the content of BC.
 It's our own responsibility - all of us.
-Everything here is written by volunteers - if there's something you want to add or correct, simply sign up for an account and soon you'll be editing away.
+Everything here is written by volunteers - if there's something you want to add or correct, simply hit the edit button - you don't even need an account!

 - Check out the guides in the Contribute section before diving in to editing willy-nilly.

 - Talk to other Battle College editors on the Facebook group page